GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 ### Wave 3 — Event and Interrupt Model

-- Introduce separate IRQ-source, event-flag, and DMA-source types.
-- Cover `TIE/TIF/TDE` and `CC1OF..CC4OF`.
+- Separate IRQ-source and event-flag types are implemented; DMA-source naming remains deferred with DMA admission.
+- `TIE/TIF` and `CC1OF..CC4OF` are covered; `TDE` remains deferred.
-- Replace IRQ-named SR functions with event observation/acknowledge functions.
+- IRQ-named SR functions were replaced by event observation/acknowledgement.
-- Make Timer source enable independent from generic NVIC line state.
+- Timer source enable is independent from generic NVIC line state.
 - If a convenience integration remains, aggregate all Timer sources and every peripheral sharing the vector before disabling/clearing NVIC.
-- Define enable-time stale-pending behavior and selected-source W0C race policy.
+- Enable-time stale-pending behavior belongs to the application/NVIC layer;
+  the selected-source W0C race is documented on `TIM_AckIRQEvents`.
-- Make generic `CCxIF` acknowledge mode-aware.
+- Generic `CCxIF` acknowledgement is mode-aware.
 By Driver policy, reject it for an input-capture lane so an unread notification is not silently discarded;
   reserve normal consumption for `TIM_ReadCapturedValue` and add an explicit discard action only if a consumer admits it.
-- Keep compatibility wrappers only as documented migrations.
+- Legacy compatibility wrappers are removed after consumer migration.

 ### Wave 4 — Programmed Tick, Active Commit, and Delay Service